sunsided/zenva-puzzle-platformer/README.md

   - Instead of changing the physics shape to a rectangle in the sprite editor, it might make sense to set the sprite's collider type to `Grid` instead (from the default of `Sprite`).
+  - The ladder sprite had its shape auto-generated and contained holes, which was fixed manually by removing some vertices from the shape polygon in the Sprite Editor.
 - In the Editor, an Icon gizmo can be assigned to any game object In 2019.3.0b2 this is done by clicking on the icon next to the active/enable checkbox in the Inspector.
 In the screenshot above, the waypoints for the